fjrefluxx/ESP32-LoRa-Workshop/README.md

 ## Level 2: Fragmented Reception Puzzle

-Similar to Level 1, participants will need to recieve messages on the given LoRa parameter settings.
-However, the next text is fragmented and these fragments are sent sequentially with some delays.
+Similar to Level 1, participants will need to receive messages on the given LoRa parameter settings.
+However, the next text is fragmented, and these fragments are sent sequentially with some delays.
 Participants will need to save the fragments and put them together in the end to receive the complete text.

 For this level, the message hints at the location of the sender, which should be placed, e.g., in another room nearby: `"Find me in the meeting room on the window to get the next peer address."`

-The next settings are displayed on the devices's LED display:
+The next settings are displayed on the device's LED display:
 `Next: contact C3 @ 869.85 Mhz, BW=125 kHz, SF=10, CR=4/5, SW=0x14`

 > [!NOTE]